yuriy0803/official-pirl-miningpool/README.md

   }
 }
 ```
-### Run the service installer
+### install systemd service files
-    edit the top of the "service_installer.sh"
-//your user you plan to use for the coin, could be the coin name for instance
-user="brian"
-//the name of the coin, used to make the services match the coins name
-coin="pirl"
-//the location of the config files if you moved them
-config_dir="/home/$user/cryptopools.info-pools/configs"
-//the default name of the built pool binary, it will rename it to pirl for you.
-poolbinary="/home/$user/cryptopools.info-pools/build/bin/open-callisto-pool"

-   when its edited, run with root user with ./service_installer.sh  or with sudo with sudo ./service_installer

-(installing services requires root level access)
+     these are located in configs/systemd_files/
+     be sure to edit the ExecStart for your systems paths to the json configs, and the location of the built binary

 ### Open Firewall